nikrowell/kahe/README.md

 # kahe

-kahe is a 2.5k HTML5 pushState and hyperscript framework built on ideas from [bigwheel](https://github.com/bigwheel-framework/bigwheel), [page.js](https://visionmedia.github.io/page.js/) and [vue-router](http://router.vuejs.org/).
+kahe (k&#257;'-he) is a 2.5k HTML5 pushState and hyperscript framework built on ideas from [bigwheel](https://github.com/bigwheel-framework/bigwheel), [page.js](https://visionmedia.github.io/page.js/) and [vue-router](http://router.vuejs.org/).

 Rather than focusing on reactive interfaces, kahe's emphasis is on creating animated transitions between application states.
 Routes are mapped to a view function (or multiple view functions), which support several lifecyle methods and are responsible for all rendering logic with the provided request data.
-The framework exposes a minimal API that includes `on`, `off` and `emit` for event handling, a `route` method for transition hooks and an `h` method for generating markup via hyperscript ("hyper~~text~~" + "java~~script~~").
+The framework exposes a minimal API that includes `on`, `off` and `emit` for event handling, (~~a `route` method for transition hooks~~ coming soon) and an `h` method for generating markup via hyperscript ("hyper~~text~~" + "java~~script~~").

 **Why kahe?** Because it's the Hawaiian word for _flow_.
 And because nearly everything else is taken.